A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Advection--Diffusion in Eulerian and Lagrangian Frames

-Following an independent line of reasoning, Froyland introduced the operator $\overline{\Delta}$ recently in \cite{Froyland2015a,Froyland2017} and coined it \emph{dynamic Laplacian}.
-Froyland considered both the time-continuous average as well as its two-point trapezoidal time discretization
+Following a different line of reasoning, Froyland introduced the operator $\overline{\Delta}$ recently in \cite{Froyland2015a} and coined it \emph{dynamic Laplacian}; cf.~also \cite{Froyland2017}.
+From our ADE point of view, the dynamic Laplacian of \cite{Froyland2015a} can be obtained as the time-average of pullbacks of isotropic Eulerian Laplace operators; cf.~\cref{eq:Laplace_trafo}.